Did You Know?

 Check out more Pittsburgh green building stats via Green Building Information Gateway.

-Pittsburgh’s Downtown is home to strong economic development across many industries:
+Downtown Pittsburgh is home to strong economic development across many industries; some 2017 indicators include: